MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/hyperv-container.md

 ms.assetid: 42154683-163b-47a1-add4-c7e7317f1c04
 ---

-# Hyper-V Containers
+# Hyper-V Isolation

-**This is preliminary content and subject to change.**

-The Windows container technology includes two distinct types of containers, Windows Server containers (process containers) and Hyper-V containers.
-Both types of containers are created, managed, and function identically.
+The Windows container technology includes two distinct levels of isolation for containers, process and Hyper-V isolation.
+Both types are created, managed, and function identically.
 They also produce and consume the same container images.
 What differs between them is the level of isolation created between the container, the host operating system, and all of the other containers running on that host.

-**Windows Server containers** – multiple container instances can run concurrently on a host, with isolation provided through namespace, resource control, and process isolation technologies.
-Windows Server containers share the same kernel with the host, as well as each other.
+**Process isolation** – multiple container instances can run concurrently on a host, with isolation provided through namespace, resource control, and process isolation technologies.
+Containers share the same kernel with the host, as well as each other.
 This is approximately the same as how containers run on Linux.

-**Hyper-V containers** – multiple container instances can run concurrently on a host, however, each container runs inside of a special virtual machine.
-This provides kernel level isolation between each Hyper-V container and the container host.
+**Hyper-V isolation** – multiple container instances can run concurrently on a host, however, each container runs inside of a special virtual machine.
+This provides kernel level isolation between each container as well as the container host.

-## Hyper-V container examples
+## Hyper-V isolation examples

 ### Create container

-Managing Hyper-V containers with Docker is nearly identical to managing Windows Server containers.
-To create a Hyper-V container with Docker, use the `--isolation` parameter to set `--isolation=hyperv`.
+Managing Hyper-V isolated containers with Docker is nearly identical to managing Windows Server containers.
+To create a container with Hyper-V isolation thorough Docker, use the `--isolation` parameter to set `--isolation=hyperv`.

 ``` cmd
 docker run -it --isolation=hyperv mcr.microsoft.com/windows/nanoserver:1809 cmd